jjmr007/CIPs/CIPS/cip-2.md

 All Circle Business Accounts are stored in a database, with a unique correspondence to a secret API-KEY.
 When a funnelled account is approved, the Circle team includes the address of the deployed smart contract provided in the account request, associated to this API-KEY.

 All Circle Business Accounts would have a Boolean flag associated whit them, which by default would be "false" (in order to facilitate the backwards compatibility).
-In the case of funnelled accounts, this flag will be "true", to identify them.
+In the case of Funnelled Accounts, this flag will be "true", to identify them.
 In that case, the smart contract address data will be a field required by the database, and to be provided only by the Circle team by the time of creation of the funnelled business account.

 ### Request Functions Changed

-Only the responses of two functions or commands of API requests to Circle's payment protocol will be modified, in the case of funnelled accounts.
+Only the responses of two functions or commands of API requests to Circle's payment protocol will be modified, in the case of Funnelled Accounts.

 N°1: The `POST /wire` request.
 All requests to this command from the API-KEY of a funnelled account should get an error as response.
 Something like: "`funneled account, please fill a request for a general purpose account`".